GDACollab/GremlinGarden/How to make Racetracks.md

 Animation To Play will be the actual name of the animation that the Gremlin has in its Animator component to play while moving along.
 You can leave this blank.

 Base speed is just the speed in units per fixed frame rate that the Gremlin will travel along the path.
+Base speed will not affect the speed of the animation, but the relativeSpeed function of TerrainVariants will.
 Ideally, you'd make an animation, and then time the base speed with that animation.

 Terrain Variants are something we'll cover... right now.